lucasaraujo1301/lucasaraujo1301/README.md

 ### Hi!
 Welcome to my Profile

-My name is Lucas Araujo, I'm a Python Developer.
+My name is Lucas Araujo, I'm a Python Developer, and I'm always trying to learn more and more about this tech.

 - :computer: I'm a lover technology
 - :mortar_board: I have a degree in Bachelor of Science and Technology from UFRN.